Biological and Biohazardous Materials Safety Guide for Researchers

 - Shipping of biological materials, toxins of biological origin, materials on dry ice or liquid nitrogen, or genetically modified organisms.

-Once the application is completed, an electronic copy can be emailed to the Biosafety Officer.
+Once the application is completed, an electronic copy can be emailed to the IBC administrator.

 Please note that all Biosafety Applications and amendments are reviewed for compliance with the annual training requirements, NIH Guidelines, CDC, state, and local laws, and university environmental health and safety guidelines.

 Annual Affirmation of Biosafety Protocol Information

 The Office of Environmental Health and Safety must maintain accurate information regarding the use of biological materials (e.g., microorganisms, cell lines, human materials, animals, and toxins) by N.C.
 A&T personnel.
 Approvals of biosafety applications issued by the IBC are for a three-year period.
 During the three-year period, the IBC requires all PIs to submit an annual renewal, one month before the anniversary date of approval, to ensure that the information provided on the approved biosafety application continues to reflect accurately the current situation in their laboratories.
 Annual Renewal Forms can be found by clicking here.